achrafash/kaldi-native-fbank/README.md

 npx electron-rebuild
 ```

-5. run in the app
+5. use in the app
 ```js
 const kaldi = require('kaldi-fbank')